Trails

 Related Information

-• Learn about the Canalway Adopt-a-Trail and water trail stewardship volunteer programs.
+• Learn about the Canalway Adopt-a-Trail and Water Trail Stewardship Volunteer programs.

-• Stay informed on Canalway Trail alerts for the latest updates regarding trail conditions, closures, and safety.
+• Stay informed on Canalway Trail alerts for the latest updates regarding trail conditions, closures and safety.

 • Discover more about our community engagement efforts, including 'On The Canals' and partnership programs.